ElaraLang/elara/README.md

 ### Hacking with Nix

 1. Run `nix develop` to enter a shell with all dependencies
-2. You can type `, run` to setup GHCIde and continuously build & run the project whenever a file changes
+2. Use `just run` to run in development mode (with an interpreter)
-3. To run unit tests, simply run `stack test`
+3. To run unit tests, run `just test`

 ### Building without Nix

-1. Run `stack build` to build
+1. Run `cabal build` to build

 ### Running without Nix

-1. Run `stack run` to run
+1. Run `cabal run` to run
-2. Run `stack test` to run unit tests
+2. Run `cabal test` to run unit tests

+#### Flags

+Elara supports a few flags for debugging and development:
+- `--dump-lexed` - Dumps a list of tokens after lexing
+- `--dump-parsed` - Dumps the Frontend AST after parsing
+- `--dump-desugared` - Dumps the Desugared AST after desugaring
+- `--dump-renamed` - Dumps the Renamed AST after renaming
+- `--dump-shunted` - Dumps the Shunted AST after shunting
+- `--dump-typed` - Dumps the Typed AST after type checking
+- `--dump-core` - Dumps the Core AST after converting to Core

+These will all dump to the generated `build/` directory, matching the module name where possible.

+**Important Caveat:** Currently the `--run` flag must be used to run the program in interpreted mode.
+You will receive a warning if you do not use this flag and no code will be run.
+The `just` commands above already include this flag.

+## Code Structure

+Currently the structure of an Elara program is very rigid: the `source.elr` file in the root directory _must_ contain a `Main` module with a `main` function of type `IO ()`, and all other code must be part of the standard library, in the `stdlib` directory.

 ## Library Acknowledgments

-Elara owes its existence to numerous open-source projects.
-We want to express our gratitude, especially to [Grace](https://github.com/Gabriella439/grace) for its invaluable contribution to type checking.
+Elara owes its existence to numerous open-source projects, particularly to [Grace](https://github.com/Gabriella439/grace) for its use as a reference implementation for type checking.

 ## License